Politics of India: National Democratic Alliance (NDA)

-National Democratic Alliance (NDA), a centre-right to right-wing coalition led by BJP was formed in 1998 after the elections.
-NDA formed a government, although the government did not last long as AIADMK withdrew support from it resulting in 1999 general elections, in which NDA won and resumed power.
+National Democratic Alliance (NDA), a centre-right to right-wing coalition led by the BJP, was formed following the 1998 general election.
+The alliance formed the government under the leadership of Atal Bihari Vajpayee, with outside support from the Telugu Desam Party (TDP).
+However, the government fell after J. Jayalalithaa withdrew support of the All India Anna Dravida Munnetra Kazhagam (AIADMK), leading to the 1999 general election, in which NDA returned to power with an absolute majority.
 The coalition government went on to complete the full five-years term, becoming the first non-Congress government to do so.

 After securing a defeating in 2004 General Election and 2009 General Elections against the United Progressive Alliance (UPA), the NDA once again returned to power in the 2014 General Elections, for the second time, with a historic mandate of 336 out of 543 Lok Sabha seats.
 BJP itself won 282 seats, thereby electing Narendra Modi as the head of the government.
 In a historic win, the NDA stormed to power for the third term in 2019 with a combined strength of 353 seats, with the BJP itself winning an absolute majority with 303 seats.

-In the 2024 Indian general election the NDA, though lost a couple of seats succeeded to form the government by winning 293 seats with a major support from allies like Telugu Desam Party (16 seats) and Janata Dal (United) (12 seats).
+In the 2024 Indian general election the NDA, though lost a couple of seats, succeeded to form the government by winning 293 seats with a major support from allies like TDP (16 seats) and Janata Dal (United) (12 seats).